TritonDataCenter/rfd/rfd/0027/README.md

 To ensure minimum disruption in the case of a Metric Agent Proxy failure, a low TTL should be used.

-### Metric Forwarder
-Because the metric forwarder is an outbound stream/push mechanism, multiple translators cannot push data to the same customer endpoint without duplication.
-Because of this limitation, the translator must only operate in an active/passive configuration.

 ## Scaling
 ### Metric Agent
 Because the Metric Agent is a single agent running on a compute or head node,